Will Hiking Build Muscle?

 Does Hiking Make Your Legs Bigger?

-Keep in mind that unless you are taking on some very serious hikes with high frequency i.e. those bordering on mountaineering, then it’s not likely that you’ll develop large amounts of muscle akin to that of a bodybuilder.
+Keep in mind that unless you are taking on some very serious hikes with high frequency, i.e., those bordering on mountaineering, then you’ll not likely develop large amounts of muscle akin to that of a bodybuilder.

 If you are concerned that hiking will make your legs unattractive, then you have nothing to worry about!